 You’ve decided you will have the dental scale and polish performed – so what really happens when a cat or dog has this procedure?
 Is it the same as us at the dentist?
 Will I need to do anything special after they come home?
 These are all common questions we encounter when booking pet’s in for dental work.
 We aim to answer a few of these below.

 All animals entering the clinic for a general anaesthesia are examined by a Veterinarian.
 The general anaesthetic will not proceed if problems are identified without calling and discussing any problems with you first.
-At this point we will also assess your pet's teeth and identify if we expect there to be any extractions.
+At this point we will also assess your pet’s teeth and identify if we expect there to be any extractions.
 If the tooth is completely covered in tartar, we are unable to see the tooth.
-In there situations, we dont know if your animal will need an extraction until the tartar is removed by scale and polish.
+In these situations, we don’t know if your animal will need an extraction until the tartar is removed by scale and polish.

 Pre anaesthetic blood testing allows us to check important organs such as the liver and kidneys.
 This is included in the estimate for all animals over 8yrs of age.
 It is an optional extra for animals under 8yrs of age that you may request.